-Continuous Enrollment
+Continuous Registration

-All students must enroll each semester in the academic year and register for at least one credit hour per semester to maintain student status.
-Continuous enrollment is met normally by both enrollment in the University and registration in a graduate-level course relevant to the student's program.
+All students must complete the ND Roll Call process each semester in the academic year and register for at least one credit hour per semester to maintain their student status.
+Continuous registration is met normally by both ND Roll Call participation and registration in a graduate-level course relevant to the student's program.
 A student who is concurrently pursuing degrees in the Graduate School and in another school in the University meets the continuous enrollment requirement by registering for a course in either program.
 Any exception to this rule, including a leave of absence, must be approved by the Graduate School.
 (See "Leave of Absence," below.)
-Degree students who have completed the course work requirement for their degree must register for at least one credit hour per semester, including the final semester or summer session in which they receive their degree.
-This credit hour should consist of either resident or non-resident thesis or dissertation research within their department.
-These students may be considered full-time students whether or not they are in residence.
-Students not in residence and taking one credit hour pursuant to continuous enrollment requirements are charged a special registration fee.

-A student who fails to enroll and register for one semester or more must apply for readmission upon return.
+A student who fails to complete the ND Roll Call process and register for a class one semester or more must apply for readmission upon return.